CeeDee Lamb Player Prop Bets for NFL Week 17 | Dallas vs. Arizona 1/2/2022

 - Lamb has been the target of 19.7% (114 total) of his team's 580 passing attempts this season.

-- Lamb has seen the ball thrown his way 10 times in the red zone this season, 11.5% of his team's 87 red zone pass attempts.
+- Lamb (10 red zone targets) has been the recipient of 11.5% of his team's 87 red zone pass attempts.

 - The Cowboys, who rank first in the NFL in points scored, have attempted a pass 57.8% of the time while running the football 42.2% of the time.